ucb-rit/savio-training-slurm-2020/slurm.md

 - **Note**: accurate and reasonable run times is required for backfill to start lower priority jobs

-# How priorities and queueing on Savio work (1)
+# How priorities and queuing on Savio work (1)
-- Savio has two main ways to run jobs -- under a faculty computing allowance (FCA) and under a condo.
+- Two primary ways to run jobs on Savio: under a faculty computing allowance (FCA) and under a condo.
 - Condo usage
   - Aggregated over all users of the condo, limited to at most the number of nodes purchased by the condo at any given time.
   - Additional jobs will be queued until usage drops below that limit.